 The Robert H. N. Ho Family Foundation Translation Grants in Buddhist Studies

-These grants support a broad range of endeavor, from the creation of critical editions (with full scholarly apparatus), to translation of canonical texts into modern vernaculars, to the translation of scholarly works on Buddhism from one modern language into another.
+These grants support translations of important Buddhist texts for the benefit of contemporary audiences who currently do not have access to them in their own languages.
+Applicants may propose work including, but not limited to, translation of canonical texts into modern vernaculars or the translation of scholarly works on Buddhism from one modern language into another.

 Collaborative projects are welcome.